 A Red Oil Can with a Drop of Oil

 If you see a red oil can light accompanied by a drop of oil, it’s the oil pressure warning light.
-This generally comes on if your car needs more oil or has an issue with the oil pressure system.
+This generally comes on if your car’s oil level is low or it has an issue with the oil pressure system.

 Turn to Rick Hendrick Chevrolet Duluth for Auto Service You Can Trust!